zhiyaol/deltakit/docs/guide/simulation.md

 Relaxation is when a qubit returns into a $\vert 0\rangle$ or $\vert 1\rangle$ state.

-Good news is than superconducting devices at the stage of measurement and state classification may also report if the qubit in the leaked state.
+Good news is than superconducting devices at the stage of measurement and state classification may also report if the qubit is in a leaked state.
 This is called leakage heralding, and it produces an additional bit of information.

 Leakage simulation and heralding are not supported by the Stim language.